-Au Pairs must be secondary school graduates (or the equivalent) 18-26 years old who can speak English.
-They must be interviewed in person in English by an “organizational representative” (who will provide a report to the host family) and pass a background investigation.
+Au Pairs must be secondary school graduates (or the equivalent), 18-26 years old who can speak English.
+They must be interviewed in person in English by an “organizational representative” and pass a background investigation.
 They are expected to both study and work while in the United States.
-Au Pairs stay for 12 months, with the option to extend the visit by another six, nine, or 12 months.
+Au Pairs stay for 12 months, with the option to extend the visit by another 6, 9, or 12 months.

 H-2B Visa for Caregivers

-This visa allows a family to sponsor a particular caregiver themselves, though the process is more complicated.
-As U.S. Citizenship and Immigration Services (USCIS) explains, the visa allows individual employers to hire foreign nationals to fill temporary nonagricultural jobs.
-In this case, the family sponsoring a caregiver would need to prove that there are not enough U.S. workers who can do the work and that hiring an employee through the H-2B program will not “adversely affect the wages and working conditions of similarly employed U.S. workers.
-The family must also show that their need for the caregiver’s services or labor is temporary as well as provide a valid temporary labor certification from the U.S. Department of Labor (DOL).
+The H-2B visa allows a family to sponsor a particular caregiver themselves, though the process is more complicated.
+As the USCIS explains, the visa allows individual employers to hire foreign nationals to fill temporary nonagricultural jobs.
+In this case, the family sponsoring a caregiver would need to prove that there are not enough US workers who can do the work and that hiring an employee through the H-2B program will not affect the wages and working conditions of similarly employed US workers.
+The family must also show that their need for the caregiver’s services or labor is temporary as well as provide a valid temporary labor certification from the US Department of Labor (DOL).

-- The petitioner (in this case, the family sponsoring the caregiver) submits a temporary labor certification application to DOL.
+- The petitioner (the family sponsoring the caregiver) submits a temporary labor certification application to DOL.

 - The applicant submits Form l-129 to USCIS.

 - Prospective workers outside the US apply for a visa (or admission to the United States in H-2B classification with CBP in cases where a permit is not required).